 Sale Alert for my readers-

-Although every woman strives for flawless skin, most of us still struggle with certain problems, most commonly the appearance of dark spots.
 We often get confused with the difference between Melasma and Hyperpigmentation.
-Both hyperpigmentation and melasma are some of the most prominent skin conditions, usually caused by acne scarring, sun damage or other forms of inflammation.
+Both hyperpigmentation and melasma are some of the most prominent skin conditions, usually caused by acne scarring, sun damage, or other forms of inflammation.
 Although the similarities between these two conditions might be confusing, there are key differences that could be crucial for proper treatment.

 So, here is a definitive breakdown of the two skin conditions and how to treat them.